philihp/fast-shuffle/README.md

   |> _ => _.toUpperCase()          // :: a -> a
 ```

-If you give it an array of your array and a random seed, you'll get a shuffled array and a new random seed back.
+If you give it an array of your source array and a random seed, you'll get a shuffled array and a new random seed back.
 This is a pure function and the original array is not mutated, so you can use it in your Redux reducers.
 The returned, shuffled array is a shallow copy, so if you use this in React, [you will often avoid unnecessary rerenders](https://redux.js.org/faq/performance).

 ```js
 import { SHUFFLE_DECK } from './actions'